aegon1994/Diabetic-Retinopathy-classifier/README.md

 ### dataset and labels
 The dataset was provided by [Eric Li](https://www.kaggle.com/taipingeric), the host of this competition.
-Those datas is the medical images of eyeballs in Diabetic-Retinopathy and there are 2526 imnages in training dataset, and 522 images in testing data.
+Those datas is the medical images of eyeballs in Diabetic-Retinopathy and there are 2526 images in training dataset, and 522 images in testing data.
 There are three types in training datas, They are 0:1215, 1:560, 2:311.

 This project was developed in Pytorch, so I didn't need to built labels of datas.
 In Pytorch, ImageFolder would produce labels according to the order of Sub-folders in the folder which is the location of your datas when it loaded the dataset.